attractivechaos/kann/README.md

 comparison to mainstream deep learning frameworks such as [TensorFlow][tf], KANN is not as scalable, but it is close in flexibility, has a much smaller code base and only depends on the standard C library.
-In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, more efficient and much more versatile, supporting RNN, VAE and non-standard neural networks that may fail these lightweight frameworks.
+In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, times faster and much more versatile, supporting RNN, VAE and non-standard neural networks that may fail these lightweight frameworks.

 KANN could be potentially useful when you want to experiment small to medium